awsdocs/aws-java-developer-guide-v2/doc_source/java-dg-roles.rst

 Default Provider Chain and |EC2| Instance Profiles
 ==================================================

-If your application creates an AWS client using the default constructor, the client searches for credentials using the :emphasis:`default credentials provider chain`, in the following order:
+If your application creates an AWS client using the ``create`` method, the client searches for credentials using the :emphasis:`default credentials provider chain`, in the following order:

 1. In the Java system properties: :code:`aws.accessKeyId` and :code:`aws.secretKey`.